tezoscommunity/Manifesto/README.md

 # Manifesto
-Read this first, a description of what this organization is about.

-This github organization is to provide public repositories of documentation and code create by the Tezos Community.
+This github organization provides public repositories of documentation and code created by the Tezos Community.

 It is a grassroots effort not endorsed by any particular authority in the Tezos world.